-If you are interested in collaborating on a genome sequencing and analysis project, see below for contact information and a list of organisms we work on:
+If you are interested in collaborating on a genome sequencing and analysis project, see below for a list of organisms we work on: